 To demonstrate the monophthongal nature of the smoothing, I’ll now insert the speaker’s final fricative after his smoothed ɑɑ, then use a sliver of the fricative to make a t-burst – the result is a pretty natural-sounding last lɑɑst:

-(I take this kind of evidence as confirmation that the Standard British PRICE vowel is ɑj, with a first element identical in quality to PALM/START.)
+(I take this kind of evidence as confirmation that the standard BrE PRICE vowel is ɑj, with a first element identical in quality to PALM/START.)

 When the MOUTH diphthong is followed by schwa, smoothing produces a lengthened version of the diphthong’s first element, i.e. TRAP.
 Here is chef Sam Clark saying sourdough with an unsmoothed MOUTH-schwa sequence in the syllable sour: